 When possible, it is preferable to monitor the process through an observation window in the vacuum chamber utilizing a collection lens (sometimes referred to as a collimating lens) placed near the window to couple the light into a fibre-optic cable.

 Unfortunately for many large scale industrial epitaxial growth reactors and plasma etchers, it is not always possible to do so.
 In these cases, it is necessary to utilize vacuum seal fibre-optic feedthroughs to bring the fibre closer to the wafer.
 While more complex, vacuum feedthrough fibre-optic assemblies are mature technologies that are commercially available.

 Avantes’ feedthroughs are constructed with an M12 housing, Viton® O-ring, and two SMA fibre-optic interconnects which are designed for use with fibre-optics in vacuum chambers with wall thicknesses of 5-40 mm and vacuum levels up to 10-7 millibar.

 As with most atomic spectroscopy techniques, OES generally requires very fine spectral resolution to differentiate between similar atomic species.
 For this reason, Avantes’ miniature spectrometers are an ideal choice for this application.

-When combined with Avantes’ proprietary high-speed electronic triggering, data transfer rates, and analog and digital I/O capabilities the AvaSpec series provides seamless integration into high-speed wafer etching systems.
+When combined with Avantes’ proprietary high-speed electronic triggering, data transfer rates, and analogue and digital I/O capabilities, the AvaSpec series can provide seamless integration into high-speed inspection systems.

 Spectral Range v.
 Resolution